 If Social Media and the Internet have broken the old media model by bringing us closer to a “markets are conversations” mantra, Blockchain technology promises to cut out the middleman in economic transactions, hitting the foundations of commerce and institutions which guarantee identity and security such as states, banks and corporations.

 Hard data suggests that the world is powered by people more than ever before: fundraising platforms like Kickstarter, open software initiatives, growing citizen activism through platforms like Change.org and consumer reviews are at an all time high.
 The creation of Bitcoin represented a milestone of the anarcho-libertarian tech utopia: the ability to create and exchange money without centralized control.

 Most would say the Cluetrain Manifesto theses are outdated, but its spirit is still alive and kicking.
 Technology is taking decentralised collective action to a whole new level.
 But companies think they’re still in control and keep operating their business as usual.
 In a scrambled attempt to maintain this sense of control they roll out Customer Journey Mapping initiatives, Digital Transformation programs and naïf social media plans, however these actions only lead to self-deception.

 We want to give power back to the people.
-The way Good Rebels contributes as a company is by helping our clients (mainly big organizations) survive this new reality by becoming more Human-Centred.
+The way Good Rebels contributes as a company is by helping our clients (mainly big corporations) survive this new reality by becoming Human-Centred Organisations.
 If someone were to ask us about our dream journey with our clients, from short-term to long term, we would mention the following 3 milestones:

 - We start by helping companies become more digitally savvy.
 This is what we do on a daily basis.
 We gain their trust by making them smarter and by delivering measurable results and ROI that help them to connect with their customers.